Merzasphor/MWSE/docs/source/lua/type/niPixelData/getWidth.rst

 getWidth
 ====================================================================================================

-Returns the width of the mipmap level at the given index, where level 1 is the finest (largest) mipmap level.
+Returns the width of the mipmap level at the given index, where level 1 is the largest.

 Returns
 ----------------------------------------------------------------------------------------------------